Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 • Continuously relapsing.
 It is characterized by short remissions between episodes of prolonged biofeedback or their complete absence.

-Symptoms of BOS in children
+Symptoms of biofeedback in children

 Diagnostics